rschristopher/ischristtrue.com/src/truth.md

  accepting absurdism is to
  abandon reason and will.
-And you certainly don't live in a postmodern universe.
+And you certainly don't live in a postmodernist universe.

 The postmodern "deconstructions" of
  [modern views](modern-views/index.md)
  will yield absurdity,
- but they are still apt critiques of the rationalism we see in secular culture.
+ but they are still apt critiques of the prideful rationalism we see in secular culture.
 There does indeed appear to be a patriarchal hierarchy which is the foundation for any and all objective truth claims.
 It indeed can't be otherwise.
 The patriarchy, perhaps, is real!
-And yet it doesn't seem to be man-made, we're talking about the fabric of reality.
+And yet it doesn't seem to be man-made, in fact it's the fabric of reality.
 It's everywhere the empiricists look.
 On some level the postmodernists know this, and still reject it